WP-Center/rank-tracker/readme.txt

 == Usage of Rank Tracker API ==

 We are not doing the crawling sending requests from your server.
-Instead of that we are using https://wpranktracker.com/ API (our own API system) to get rank tracking data from Google.
+Instead of that we are using [WP Rank Tracker](https://wpranktracker.com/?utm_source=wporg&utm_medium=rank-tracker&utm_campaign=landing-page) API (our own API system) to get rank tracking data from Google.

 This is much more healty way to get rank tracking so your IP not sending and fake request to Google.